Ugwueme: Economy

-Ugwueme is predominantly rural and agrarian, with substantial proportion of its working population engaged in subsistence farming and rely on cash crops such as cassava, yam, cocoyam, vegetables, corn, Palm oil, African breadfruit.
+Ugwueme is predominantly rural and agrarian.
+A substantial proportion of its working population engages in subsistence farming and relies on cash crops like cassava, yam, cocoyam, vegetables, corn, Palm oil, African breadfruit.
 Bush fallowing, mixed cropping and shifting cultivation are prominent farming practices in Ugwueme.
-Local farmers live in communal areas and travel by foot to their farm land early in the morning and returning just before sunset.
-Livestock rearing, Palm wine extraction, and stone quarrying are also common economic activities.
+Local farmers live in communal areas, travel by foot to their farm land early in the morning, and return just before sunset.
+Livestock rearing, palm wine extraction, and stone quarrying are also common economic activities.